6.630.2 Absence and Leave for Military-Related Reasons

 26-Week FMLA Military Family Leave

-1. Public Laws 110-181 and 111-84 provide that an employee who is the spouse, son, daughter, parent, or next of kin of a covered servicemember who is injured or became ill in the line of duty while in Active duty may use up to 26 administrative workweeks of FMLA military family leave during a single 12-month period for the purpose of caring for the servicemember.
+1. The NDAA for FY 2008 and FY 2010 (public laws 110-181 and 111-84) provide that an employee who is the spouse, child, parent, or next of kin of a covered servicemember who is injured or became ill in the line of duty while in Active duty may use up to 26 administrative workweeks of FMLA military family leave during a single 12-month period for the purpose of caring for the servicemember.

 2. A full-time employee is entitled to use: